Synchrotek/web-animation-practice/README.md

 # web-animation-practice
-This is a good animation by css
+This is a good animation by only css